-Self-Verification Eligible Pre-Construction Notification Required 1.
-Discharges of dredged or fill material into navigable waters of the U.S. that are incidental to the 1.
-Work on USACE properties & USACE controlled easements. construction of bridges and meet all of the following: a.
-Permanent impacts from discharges that are ≤5,000 SF. b.
-Combined permanent and temporary impacts that are ≤1,000 SF in mudflats and natural rocky habitat. c.
+- 1. Discharges of dredged or fill material that are incidental to the construction of bridges across navigable waters and meet all of the following: - a.
+Combined permanent and temporary impacts that are ≤5,000 SF. - b.
+Combined permanent and temporary impacts that are ≤1,000 SF in mudflats and natural rocky habitat. - c.
 Not located in saltmarsh and tidal vegetated shallows.
-2. Activities that are not eligible for SV and do not require an IP.
-Netes: